qatrackplus/qatrackplus/docs/user/qa/charts.rst

 There are a number of chart options which you can change:

--  Combine test data for unit: *Combine results for the same test from different test lists into a single series*
+- **Combine test data for unit**: Combine results for the same test from different test lists into a single series

--  Plot relative to reference values: *If selected, the absolute difference is plotted for tests with absolute tolerances set or with reference values of zero, otherwise the percent difference is plotted.*
+- **Plot relative to reference values** If selected, the absolute difference is plotted for tests with absolute tolerances set or with reference values of zero, otherwise the percent difference is plotted.

+- **Show Service Events** If checked, then charts will show markers along the x-axis for Service Events that occured on a Unit.

+- **Service Types** Select the types of Service Events you want to show on the chart.

 To create an SPC choose the **Control Chart** option from the **Chart Options - Type:** dropdown.